Share

 “I accept,” I said before he could speak.
 “I’ll do it.
 Please, I’ll do anything.”

 There was a brief pause on the other end.
-Then, calmly, “Meet me in an hour.
+Then, “Meet me in an hour.
 Same café.”

-“In the course of this, you’ll be exposed to private affairs involving my family,” Julian said quietly.
+“This is a non-disclosure agreement,” he said, sliding it toward me.
+“In the course of this, you’ll be exposed to private matters involving my family,” Julian said quietly.
 “You cannot, under any circumstances, reveal anything about our arrangement or the Blackwood family to anyone.
 Anything you see or hear stays private.
 Is that understood?”

 Swallowing hard, I nodded.
 Fear had begun clawing its way back to my heart.
 As I skimmed the pages of the agreement, it only got worse.
 The penalties were severe.
 Threats of swift legal action that Julian restated in words.
 After which he went ahead to explain everything the contract entailed in precise, clinical detail.